The Appalachian Trail Conservancy’s mission is to protect, manage, and advocate for the Appalachian National Scenic Trail.

 - Bachelor’s degree, coursework towards a degree, or equivalent work experience in environmental science, recreation management, natural resources management, forestry, or a related field

-- Proficiency with map and compass reading and use, and off-trail navigation
+- Proficiency using a map and compass and navigating off-trail

 - Ability to identify tree species common to northern New England